Glenn Gawdin: Major junior

 Growing up in Richmond, British Columbia, Gawdin began playing hockey through the Seafair Minor Hockey Association.
 In 2009, Gawdin played with the minor ice hockey team, the Richmond Blues, as they competed in the Pacific Coast Amateur Hockey Association playoffs.
 He scored a hat-trick and was later named PeeWee-A MVP.
 Gawdin was allowed to bypass minor hockey a year early to play with the Seafair Islanders Midget A1 team.

 At the age of 15, Gawdin played major midget hockey with the Greater Vancouver Canadians while studying at McRoberts Secondary School.
 That year, he was drafted fifth overall by the Swift Current Broncos in the 2012 WHL bantam draft and became the first Broncos player from his draft class to sign with the team.
 During the 2012–13 season, he played two games with the Swift Current Broncos after scoring 25 points in 18 games with the Greater Vancouver Canadians.
 The following season, Gawdin became a mainstay on the Broncos line up where he put up 22 points in 66 games as a rookie.
 He recorded his first WHL point with an assist on Julius Honka's first WHL goal on September 19, 2013, against the Regina Pats.

 The St. Louis Blues selected Gawdin in the 4th round (116th overall) of the 2015 NHL entry draft, making him the first Richmond product to be drafted in an NHL entry draft since Raymond Sawada in 2004.

 Prior to the 2016–17 season, Gawdin attended the St. Louis Blues training camp.
 He returned to the WHL without an NHL contract and was named captain of the Broncos.
 At the conclusion of the season, Gawdin was voted Team MVP.

 On November 16, 2017, Gawdin signed a three-year entry-level contract with the Calgary Flames after attending their training camp.
 He returned to the WHL for the 2017–18 WHL season as an overage player, where he scored 56 goals and 69 assists as the Broncos qualified for the 2018 Memorial Cup.
 His 125 points were the second-highest total in the WHL, behind Jayden Halbgewachs of the Moose Jaw Warriors.
 He was named WHL Player of the Month for February and selected for the WHL (East) First All-Star Team.
 After leading the Broncos to the 2018 WHL Championship, Gawdin was named WHL Playoffs MVP.
 Two days later, Gawdin was named CHL Player of the Week for the first time.
 At the end of the season, Gawdin revealed that he had played through a shoulder injury.

+As a free agent after two seasons within the Kings organization, Gawdin was signed to a two-year, two-way contract with the New York Rangers on July 1, 2026.